 Contact us today at 1-800-214-1010.

-Below is an overview of this medication and its alleged issues, and those who have suffered as a result of using it need to contact the Lipitor side effects lawyers at the Hood National Law Group, as soon as possible.
+Below is an overview of this medication and its alleged issues, and those who have suffered as a result of using it need to contact the Lipitor side effects lawyers at National Injury Help, as soon as possible.

 Lipitor use in Post-Menopausal Women

 A study performed and outlined by The Women’s Health Initiative noted that the use of statin type drugs, like Lipitor, showed a marked increase for the possibility of these post-menopausal women having developed Type II Diabetes.
 Read the study here.

 Lipitor – General Information